 Ullswater Yacht Club is one of the premier racing clubs in the North with several members from different classes at the top nationally and internationally.
-The busy club weekend racing programme runs from March until the end of November and there is something for all levels of ability.
+The busy club weekend racing programme runs from March until the end of October followed by a Sunday only winter series and there is something for all levels of ability.
 A series of Saturday races is aimed at newcomers and youngsters with extra coaching on offer and there are two groups, Ladies Who Launch and Blokes in Boats which encourage the less experienced on to the water in a friendly and informal way.
 Training, through Ullswater Sailing School, is available to all club members.
 UYC also hosts national level open events, welcoming racers from all over the country.

 Some classes of boats raced at UYC: